hummingbird-dev/hummingbird-context-menu/README.md

 ```

-Congratulations, you are done, your HTML element has now right mouseclick popover functionality.
+Congratulations, you are done, your HTML element has now right mouse click popover functionality.

 ### Multiple popovers on one page